Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-Rental property areas affected with Health Homes Standards.
-Healthy Homes Standards in Te Mata Hills include each:
+The areas of rental property that are affected by the Healthy Homes Standard in Te Mata Hills include each:

 • Bedroom